 Meet Our Team

-Her role includes working with partners and landowners to develop river restoration opportunities and also the fundraising to deliver them.
+Now working closer to home, her role includes working with partners and landowners to develop river restoration opportunities to improve Lincolnshire’s rivers and waterways.

 After graduating from the University of Lincoln in 2005 with a degree in Conservation Biology (Animal Behaviour), Gail has spent the last 13 years both working and volunteering for conservation charities including the Wildlife Trusts and the RSPB.

 Ranging from Environmental Education to Project Management, Gail is very excited to bring her skills and experience to the Lincolnshire Rivers Trust where she will be working to inspire and engage local communities and schools with projects to protect, enhance and restore Lincolnshire’s waterways as well as getting stuck in with the amazing volunteer team.

 Paige graduated from Nottingham Trent University in 2017 with a Master of Research degree in Endangered Species Recovery and Conservation.
 Since then she has spent the last three years volunteering for a range of conservation focused organisations, including the Lincolnshire Wildlife Trust, RSPB and Riverfly Partnership.